marksteve/lektor-github-repos/README.md

 If you're only accessing public repos, the GitHub API allows you to only make 60 unauthenticated requests per hour.
-But that goes up to 5,000 requests per hour with authentication and it's not that hard to do.
+But that goes up to 5,000 requests per hour with authentication and it's not that hard to do:

 Go to https://github.com/settings/tokens/new and generate a token.
 You can untick all scopes to get public access.

-## Create config file
+## Create the config file

 Create `configs/github-repos.ini` with the following content: